willrowe/javascript-thin/README.md

 Installation
 ------------
 1. Download or clone this repository and copy either the `thin.js` or `thin.min.js` file into your website.
-2. Add the utility to the pages that require it with a `script` tag.
+2. Add the utility to the pages that requires it with a `script` tag.
 `<script src="path/to/thin.min.js type="text/javascript"></script>`
 *Make sure that it is the first script loaded if possible.
 At the very least it should be loaded before any other scripts that uses its methods.*
 3. Start using the utitilty!
 Take a look at the [Features](#features) and [Method Reference](#method-reference) sections for information on how to get started.